Armagh City F.C.

-Armagh City Football Club is a semi-professional, Northern Irish football club playing in the NIFL Championship.
+Armagh City Football Club, referred to as Armagh City, is a semi-professional, Northern Irish football club playing in the NIFL Championship.
+Armagh City are a part of the Mid-Ulster Football Association.
+The club plays in the Irish Cup.

 History

 The club was founded in 1964 as Milford Everton in the village of Milford, just outside Armagh city.
 The original name was in honour of the founders' favourite English team, Everton.
 Milford was the village were the penalty kick was first introduced in 1890 when local goalkeeper William McCrum suggested a way to combat illegal challenges near to goal.
 Milford Everton eventually bought and refurbished the McCrum Institute in the early 1980s as they strove to improve facilities for the 'B' Division.
 The club was renamed Armagh City after relocating to Armagh in 1988.
 They played at the Mill Field, Armagh from 1988 to 1993, when they moved to their current ground, Holm Park.
 They achieved senior status in 1999, but reverted to intermediate status in 2003 when the Irish Premier League was established and the number of senior clubs was reduced from 20 to 16.
 In 2005, however, City gained promotion to the Premier League, but after three more seasons at senior level, the club failed to gain a place in the 12-club IFA Premiership and reverted once more to intermediate status as a member of the IFA Championship.
 The club's colours are azure and black stripes.
 Former player Marty Rice was named first team manager on 10 July 2010, having been assistant to Ivor McGucken at the start of the 2009–10 season.

 During the 2011–12 season Armagh City entered into negotiations with various bodies including the IFA, Armagh City and District Council and SportNI to secure funding to replace their grass pitch with the latest, FIFA approved, 3rd generation pitch.
 The pitch was laid in summer 2013 and opened in September 2013.
 The first game for the first team was on 14 September 2013 - a 5–1 win against Lurgan Celtic in the Bob Radcliffe Cup.

 Luke Grimley was the last player to score on the old Holm Park in a 1–0 win over rivals Loughgall which clinched the Championship reserve league title managed by Mickey O’Neill and captained by Cillian Sheridan, while Shea McGerrigan was the first player to score in the new Holm Park with a 5–1 win over Lurgan Celtic.